-- (a) A Diagram of Survey must include sufficient vectors to enable the relationship: - (i) between all non-boundary marks and points to be ascertained in accordance with the accuracy standards in rule 3.1, - (ii) between all boundary points to be ascertained in accordance with rule 3.3, and - (iii) between all boundary points and non-boundary marks to be ascertained in accordance with the accuracy standards in rule 3.6. - (b) The requirements for vectors in (a) do not apply to: - (i) an existing non-primary parcel boundary depicted in accordance with rule 9.6.14(b)(i), or - (ii) accepted boundaries and boundary points. - (c) A Diagram of Survey must include sufficient vectors, that meet the accuracy standards specified in rule 3.3, to determine the position of the end points of each: - (i) water boundary, and - (ii) irregular boundary, including the points where the width of a movable marginal strip or esplanade strip changes. - (d) A Diagram of Survey must include each adopted vector used for the purposes of boundary definition. - (e) Where it is impractical to clearly show a vector on a Diagram of Survey, the line for the vector must be shown and the vector must be included in the CSD Plan.
+- (a) A Diagram of Survey must include sufficient vectors to enable the relationship: - (i) between all non-boundary marks and points to be ascertained in accordance with the accuracy standards in rule 3.1, - (ii) between all boundary points to be ascertained in accordance with rule 3.3, and - (iii) between all boundary points and non-boundary marks to be ascertained in accordance with the accuracy standards in rule 3.6. - (b) The requirements for vectors in (a) do not apply to: - (i) an existing non-primary parcel boundary depicted in accordance with rule 9.6.14(b)(i), or - (ii) accepted boundaries and boundary points. - (c) With the exception of a boundary that has been accepted, a Diagram of Survey must include sufficient vectors, that meet the accuracy standards specified in rule 3.3, to determine the position of the end points of each: - (i) water boundary, and - (ii) irregular boundary, including the points where the width of a movable marginal strip or esplanade strip changes. - (d) A Diagram of Survey must include each adopted vector used for the purposes of boundary definition.